wp-plugins/vipers-plugins-used/readme.txt

 `$viperspluginsused->customdata;`

-It's the same as `plugindata`, but if a custom description exists for the plugin, then that description is used.
+It's the same as `$viperspluginsused->plugindata`, but if a custom description exists for the plugin, then that description is used.